patmendoza330/clustering/README.md

-# Clustering samples with a PCoA and PCA using edgeR and ggplot
+# Clustering samples with a PCoA and PCA using edgeR, prcomp, and ggplot

 Oftentimes, we'll need to create an aesthetically pleasing plot that will cluster samples based on a certain criteria (e.g. correlation).

-This tutorial will explain how to take the values obtained from a PCoA (principal coordinate analysis) and PCA (principal component analysis) within the [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) package and `plotMDS` function and plot in ggplot2.
+This tutorial will explain how to take the values obtained from a PCoA (principal coordinate analysis) and PCA (principal component analysis) and plot in ggplot2.
+The PCoA is using the [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) package (plotMDS function) and the PCA is using the prcomp function.

 In other words, how to convert something like this: